 Where Citation Chains Actually End

-Twenty-nine chains (23%) reached a primary source.
-The researcher's dataset, the government database, the original survey methodology.
+265 chains (10.6%) reached a primary source [9.4%, 11.8%]: the researcher's dataset, the government database, the original survey methodology.
 These are the chains where a reader could verify the claim against the data that produced it.

 The largest category was absence.
-Thirty-eight chains (30%) ended at a page where the claimed number was not present.
+1,128 chains (45.0%) resolved to a live page where the claimed number was not present, or where the page was not the one the claim described.
 The URL resolved.
-The page loaded.
-The statistic was gone.
+The page rendered.
+The statistic was gone or never there.

-Some sources had published a newer edition that dropped the figure.
-Others had restructured the page and removed the relevant section.
-From the outside, nothing looks wrong.
-The link is blue, the page renders, and the number the post relies on is nowhere on it.
+Some sources published a newer edition that dropped the figure.
+Others restructured the page and removed the relevant section.
+One chain in the dataset began at a claim about analytics data loss and pointed to a marketing agency's post that still returns 200 OK with the figure no longer anywhere on it.
+From the outside, nothing looks wrong: the link is blue, the page renders, and the number the post relies on is not on it.

 I have watched teams add a hyperlink to a claim and call it sourced.
 The link is the citation.
 The citation is the proof.
 Whether the page at the other end actually contains the original data is a question that almost never gets asked.